MichaIng/DietPi-Docs/docs/software/databases.md

 ---
-title: Databases and Data Store Software Packages
+title: Databases and Data Store Software Options
 description: Description of DietPi software options related to databases and data stores
 ---